aethrox/blog-website/README.md

-# NodeJS-Blog-App
+# Blog website with Node.js
-A simple blog application I made to re-learn NodeJS
+A simple blog site I coded to refresh and reinforce my knowledge of Node.js.